jacomyal/sigma.js/packages/website/src/content/docs/concepts/rendering.md

 each element and each label go into.
 For example, setting `depth: "topNodes"` on a hovered node renders it on top of all regular nodes.

-Within a bucket, items are further sub-ordered by the `zIndex` style property (an integer clamped to `[0, maxDepthLevels - 1]`). `depth` is the coarse, categorical axis; `zIndex` is the fine, continuous axis.
-Moving an item between buckets or between `zIndex` levels re-buckets a single item.
-It does not re-process the rest of the graph, which is the main performance reason v4 uses this two-axis model instead of v3's single continuous `zIndex`.
+Within a bucket, items are further sub-ordered by the `zIndex` style property (a continuous number). `depth` is the coarse, categorical axis; `zIndex` is the fine, continuous axis.
+Changing an item's `depth` moves it between buckets without re-processing the rest of the graph.
+That's the main performance reason v4 splits v3's single `zIndex` into these two axes.
+(Changing `zIndex` reorders within a bucket and does trigger a reprocess.)

 You can define custom depth layers for your own use cases (e.g., a `"selectedNodes"` layer between `nodes` and `topNodes`).
 See [Depth and z-order](/concepts/depth-and-z-order/) for the full model and common recipes.